 Anyang: China’s Ancient City of Kings is the first major exhibition in the United States dedicated to Anyang, the capital of China’s Shang dynasty (occupied ca. 1250 BCE–ca. 1050 BCE).
 The source of China’s earliest surviving written records and the birthplace of Chinese archaeology, Anyang holds a special connection with the National Museum of Asian Art.
-When China’s Academia Sinica began systematic excavation of the Bronze Age site in 1929, it was led by Li Chi, who also served as a staff member of the Freer Gallery of Art.
+In 1929, one year after Academia Sinica began archaeological work at the Bronze Age site, Li Chi assumed leadership of the excavations.
+At the time, he was also a staff member of the Freer Gallery of Art (1925–30).
 To promote archaeological practice in China, the Freer supported Li Chi and his first two seasons of work at Anyang.
 This collaboration, predicated on the advancement of scientific knowledge and the protection of cultural patrimony, marks an important chapter in the history of Sino-American relations.